 Tuesday to Thursday, June 13th-15th: workshop

-Participation of experts from the LSST Data Management and DESC science working groups, as well as from other large photometric surveys such as Euclid and DES is expected.
+Experts from the LSST Data Management and DESC science working groups, as well as from other large photometric surveys such as Euclid and DES also participated.

-The school is intended for young scientists, PhD students, postdocs and senior scientists not familiar with astronomical image processing.
+The school was intended for young scientists, PhD students, postdocs and senior scientists not familiar with astronomical image processing.
 Introductory lectures will cover basics of instrument response correction, photometry, astrometry and calibration.

-The hackathon will be organised around the use of the LSST science pipelines (a.k.a. the stack) and associated tools.
+The hackathon was organised around the use of the LSST science pipelines (a.k.a. the stack) and associated tools.

 - Pushing the frontiers in astrometry and photometry